Djambu Barra Barra: Early life

 During his time in Ngukurr, Barra Barra adjusted to the semi-moiety system in place, which was a unique feature of Roper culture.
 Aboriginal Australian cultures assign natural objects (including plants, animals, and people) one of two Moieties: Dhuwa or Yirritja.
 This ancestry is traditionally passed down paternally, and can dictate the types of ceremonies, sacred clan designs, and spousal marriages that one can commit to and execute.
-Roper traditionally enforced semi-moieties, which determined specific ceremonies and designs that one could partake in, so Burra Burra's Yolngu ancestry was further classified as being of Dhuwa moiety with a Mambi subsection and Wamut skin group.
+Roper traditionally enforced semi-moieties, which determined specific ceremonies and designs that one could partake in, so Barra Barra's Yolngu ancestry was further classified as being of Dhuwa moiety with a Mambi subsection and Wamut skin group.
 After moving back to Ngukurr in the 1980s, Barra Barra integrated himself into the Ngukurr community through his extensive knowledge of Aboriginal ceremonies and culture, and was respected as a ceremony man.
 This was aided by his travels as a young man, and Barra Barra eventually became Ngukurr's initiation and funeral director, aided in part by his Wagilak upbringing, which participated in purification ceremonies during funerals in Ngukurr.
 However, because of his lack of land ownership, Barra Barra did not hold any political power within Ngukurr, despite his ceremonial duties and respect from the community.

-Context: Roper River and Ngukurr Artistic Community
+Context: Roper River and Ngukurr artistic community

-Ngukurr Arts refers to the collaborative art community that formed at Roper River.
+Ngukurr Arts is the collaborative art community that formed at Roper River.
 The art community was formed as a way of integrating the number of Aboriginal cultures present in the area.
-The community is known for its cohesion of various artists/styles whom all come together as a group based on their passion for innovation.
-Furthermore, the artists all use bright, striking colours in their works.
+The community is known for its cohesion of various artists, who come together as a group based on their passion for innovation.
+The artists all use bright, striking colours in their works.
 This dynamic style makes it hard to define Ngukurr Arts in any specific way as the Roper River artists strive to differentiate themselves from previously established Aboriginal tradition.
 Despite these differences, Ngukurr Art provided the artists with a workspace as well as a community for collaboration.
 This social network allowed many artists to then rise to fame in the global art market.

-The Ngukurr Arts Initiative organized field trips to other art centers, secured continuous fundraising for artists, organized exhibitions, and taught principles of distribution, marketing, and management Ngukurr Arts has been in long time conversation with Anthony and Beverly Knight, directors of the Alcaston Gallery in Melbourne.
-The Knights were taken with specifically Ginger Riley's works and purchased them all.
+The Ngukurr Arts Initiative organized field trips to other art centers, secured continuous fundraising for artists, organized exhibitions, and taught principles of distribution, marketing, and management.
+Ngukurr Arts has been in long time conversation with Anthony and Beverly Knight, directors of the Alcaston Gallery in Melbourne.
+The Knights especially enjoyed Ginger Riley's works, and purchased them all.
 Many of these works are now featured in the National Gallery of Victoria.
 This level of investment and interaction helped to gain publicity for the Roper River artists in the Western art markets.

 Roper River artists

-Some other artists include Ginger Riley Manduwalawala Willie Gudabi, Moima Willie, Gertie Huddleston and Amy Jirwulurr Johnson.
+Some other artists include Ginger Riley, Manduwalawala Willie Gudabi, Moima Willie, Gertie Huddleston and Amy Jirwulurr Johnson.